rschwabco/aserto-demo/Tutorial.md

 ## Auth0 Setup

-We’re going to need to set up an Auth0 application and use some of the credentials provided there in our application as well as our Aserto tenant (If you don’t have one already, you should open an Auth0 account).
+We’re going to need to set up a couple of Auth0 applications and use the credentials provided in our application, service and Aserto tenant (If you don’t have one already, you should open an Auth0 account).
+Let's start by setting up the Auth0 configuration for the React application.

 ### Application Settings